chrswndrs/me/zet/20221130001515/README.md

 ADD: has other features to it.
  - can add github url
  - can untar, unzip, etc.
+ Add can go out to the network and can download files.
+Add can also automatically unzip or untar a file.

       #Docker #container #build #Dockerfile #COPY #ADD #devops